 Approval of the rezoning from North Mixed-Use (N-MU) to Planned Development (PD), if the waiver is supported, with the following conditions: 1.
 A Unity of Title or Unity of Control, in a form acceptable to the City Attorney, which provides for the project to be developed and operated pursuant to a unified plan of development as reflected on the Site Plan, be submitted prior to the issuance of Building Permits and recorded in the Broward County Public Records, by the City of Hollywood, prior to the issuance of Certificate of Occupancy (C/O) or Certificate of Completion (C/C).
-Master Development Plan Approval of Master Development Plan, if the rezoning is granted, with the following conditions: 1.
-Prior to the issuance of any building permit for the first phase of development, the Applicant shall submit legal documents to constitute evidence of unified control of the entire area within the proposed Planned Development, and authorization from the landowner which shall be reviewed and certified by the City Attorney and/or the Director of Development Services.
+Master Development Plan Approval of Master Development Plan, if the rezoning is granted, with the following conditions: - Prior to the issuance of a building permit, the applicant shall submit agreements, covenants, and/or sureties, in a form acceptable to the City, to ensure ongoing compliance and maintenance of private areas.
+Successors in title shall be bound by these commitments, and any common open space managed by an association or nonprofit shall comply with Florida law. - If there are major modifications to the site plans submitted as a companion to this request, the Applicant shall submit an updated Master Development Plan for all lands within the Planned Development District.
+The updated Master Development Plan shall address all requirements for Master Development Plans as enumerated in Section 4.15(F)(4) of the City of Hollywood's Zoning and Land Development Regulations; Modifications to PD zoning district:

+Approval of Master Development Plan if the rezoning is granted, with the following conditions: - 1.
+Permit parking and loading standards outlined in the PD Master Plan under Attachment B; and - 2.
+Reduced internal and external setbacks from 25' to 15' to public Right of Ways.
 Certificate of Appropriateness of Demolition Approval of the Certificate of Appropriateness of Demolition, with the following conditions: 1.
 Submit a structural engineer's report stating that the partial demolition will not compromise the structural integrity of the building and the historic integrity of the designated structure is not compromised.
-Certificate of Appropriateness of Design Approval of the Certificate of Appropriateness of Design Design Approval of the design is granted, with the following conditions, to the satisfaction of the Director of Development Services: - 1.
-The applicant shall work with the Planning Staff to improve the overall design by establishing a more cohesive and more engaging design. - 2.
+Certificate of Appropriateness of Design Approval of the Certificate of Appropriateness of Design, with the following conditions, to the satisfaction of the Director of Development Services: 1.
 Work with Planning staff to enhance the parking garage design by providing greater articulation and contrast in the garage screening.
-Site Plan Approval of the design is granted, with the following conditions: - 1.
-Provide a 25'x25' corner dedication at the northeast corner of the parcel at the southeast corner of Stirling Road and North 58th Avenue for future traffic signal equipment. - 2.
-Plat approval by the City and Broward County be provided - 3.
-A Traffic Signal Warrant Study be submitted upon 50 percent occupancy of the project with a bond for construction of a traffic signal at Stirling Road and North 58th Avenue including any median access modifications on Stirling Road prior to TCO/CO of the project, completed to the satisfaction of the City Engineer. - 4.
-Work with the Engineering department to address any pending comments at permitting.
+Site Plan Approval of Site Plan if the Design is granted, with the following conditions: - 1.
+Prior to Building Permit, provide a 25'x25' corner dedication at the northeast corner of the parcel at the southeast corner of Stirling Road and North 58th Avenue for future traffic signal equipment. - 2.
+Prior to Building Permit, Plat approval by the City and Broward County be provided. - 3.
+Prior to Certificate of Occupancy of the project, a Traffic Signal Warrant Study be submitted upon 50 percent occupancy of the project with a bond for construction of a traffic signal at Stirling Road and North 58th Avenue including any median access modifications on Stirling Road completed to the satisfaction of the City Engineer. - 4.
+Prior to Building Permit issuance, the applicant shall continue working with the Division of Engineering, Transportation, & Mobility to address any outstanding Technical Advisory Committee comments. - 5.
+The applicant is to work with Staff with regards to: the locating of gateway features; the location of monumentation or Public Art to the satisfaction of the Director of Development Services, prior to applying for a Building Permit.
 BACKGROUND: